conraduouou/job-findr-preprocessing/README.md

 Preprocessing package that contains methods and utility functions custom-made for our thesis tool, Job-FinDR.

+## Requirements

+1. An instance of ELMo must be present in the current working directory.
+This will be a directory containing the model and should be named "elmo".

 ## Steps in installation

 1. Run the following command in the terminal.